JacobLezberg/adventure-log/docs/quests.md

 	- [x] Clear [[the-party|the party]] of the false accusations of the [[waterdeep|Waterdeep]] magistrate
 	- [ ] Get access to Candlekeep's repositories (by procuring valuable information)
 		- [ ] ~~Steal the Spellbook of Zarathustra from the [[avorio-mansion|Avorio Mansion]]~~
-		- [ ] Deliver the package to Candlekeep, as promised in exchange for the spellbook
+		- [ ] Deliver the package to Candlekeep, as promised, in exchange for the spellbook
 - [ ] Figure out the circumstances around the attack on [[rulkorf-alpensinger|Rulkorf]] (Assailant?
 Motive?)